VictoriaRaven/My-Portfolio/README.md

 # My-Portfolio
 Hi!
-If you are here looking for my portfolio of my own codes you should find it in my other computers!
-Many like 1000 of them!
+If you are here looking for my portfolio of my own codes they are private for now.
+The rest of the codes with finshed projects is in my other computers(s)
-All code here is empty I put it in another computer!
+I will upload them if you contact me
 -VictoriaRaven